This content was reviewed by veterinarian Dr. JoAnna Pendergrass, DVM.

 Today Guinness is still as playful as ever and “always wants to be right up in the silly, chasing and dancing action.
 But when everyone sits still, he will be the first to come climb into your lap or lean onto your foot,” says Jamie.
 “He is an invaluable and integral part of our family, and we are so immensely happy and hopeful that he will remain that way because of prompt and aggressive treatment for his melanoma.”

-As long as you have pet insurance in place before your dog becomes sick, many of the best pet insurance carriers will cover a portion of the thousands to tens of thousands of dollars for expensive surgery, radiation and other treatments.
-This way you can focus on getting your pup healthy without worrying about how you’re going to pay for their care.
+As long as you have pet insurance in place before your dog becomes sick, many of the best pet insurance providers will cover a portion of the thousands to tens of thousands of dollars for expensive surgery, radiation, and other treatments.
+This way you can focus on getting your pup healthy without worrying about how you’re going to pay for his care.